AMetCoders/SuperHeroFighters/README.md

 5. Games must be finished and are no longer allowed to be worked on by the 21st of January

 6. Games must have a task to be completed by the player that is metioned at the start

+# Make your game
+When you make your game before you make/add the first item make sure you have YOURUSERNAME's Game then add a '/'.
+This makes a folder for your game.